dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 }
 ```

-## New dotnet-ef global tool
+## Command-line tool dotnet-ef included in .NET Core SDK

-The _dotnet-ef_ commands have been converted to a .NET CLI global tool, so it will no longer be necessary to use DotNetCliToolReference in the project to be able to use migrations or to scaffold a DbContext from an existing database.
+The _dotnet-ef_ commands are now part of the .NET Core SDK, therefore it will no longer be necessary to use DotNetCliToolReference in the project to be able to use migrations or to scaffold a DbContext from an existing database.

+See the section on [installing the tools](xref:core/miscellaneous/cli/dotnet#installing-the-tools) for more details on how to enable command line tools for different versions of the .NET Core SDK and EF Core.

 ## Microsoft.EntityFrameworkCore.Abstractions package
 The new package contains attributes and interfaces that you can use in your projects to light up EF Core features without taking a dependency on EF Core as a whole.
-E.g. the [Owned] attribute introduced in Preview 1 was moved here.
+For example, the [Owned] attribute and the ILazyLoader interface are located here.

 ## State change events